robmurray/advking/README.md

 ##setup

-(this are approximate instructions.
+(these are approximate instructions.
 If truly inteterested and having difficulties send me an email)

 * clone the repo
 * $virtualenv venv